penelopeysm/london_classical/README.md

 ## Which venue(s) does this code cover?

-Scraping is currently implemented for concerts at:
+Scraping is currently implemented for classical music concerts at:

-- [x] Wigmore Hall
+- ✅ Wigmore Hall
-- [ ] Barbican
-- [ ] Southbank Centre
-- [x] BBC Proms
+- ✅ BBC Proms 2025
+- ✅ Southbank Centre

+Things I haven't yet implemented:

+- ❌ Barbican
-- [ ] Anything else at the Royal Albert Hall
+- ❌ Anything else at the Royal Albert Hall

-Because the Proms aren't in season now, the website right now only lists Wigmore Hall concerts.
+Unfortunately, I haven't been able to get GitHub Actions runners to scrape Southbank concerts (due to Cloudflare).
+I'm not sure if this can be fixed with headers, or if it's an IP block.
+This means that the website, unfortunately, has to be built manually right now.

 ## Run locally